The Lost Patrol (1934 film): Plot

 During World War I, the young lieutenant in charge of a small British mounted patrol in the empty Mesopotamian desert is shot and killed by an unseen sniper.
 This leaves the sergeant at a loss, since he had not been told what their mission is and has no idea where they are.
 Riding north in the hope of rejoining their brigade, the eleven remaining men reach a deserted oasis where they find water, edible dates, and shelter.

 During the night, one of the sentries is killed, the other seriously wounded, and all their horses are stolen, leaving them stranded.
 They bury the dead man and put his sword at the head of his grave.
 One by one, the remaining men are picked off by the unseen assailants.
 During the course of the film, the men talk and reminisce and fight—and deal with their situation.
 In desperation, the sergeant sends two men chosen by lot on foot for help, but they are caught and their mutilated bodies returned.
 One man, Abelson, suffering from heat exhaustion, sees a mirage and wanders into deadly rifle fire.
 The pilot of a British biplane spots the survivors, but nonchalantly lands nearby and despite frantic warnings is killed.
 After dark, the sergeant takes the machine gun from the aircraft and then sets the plane on fire as a signal to any British troops.
 Sanders, a religious fanatic, goes mad and walks into deadly fire.
+Pvt.
+Morelli tries to save him but fails, as he runs back to the Sergeant, he too is gunned down.

 In the end only the sergeant is left and, thinking he too is dead, the six Arabs who have been besieging the oasis advance on foot.
 Using the machine gun from the aircraft, the sergeant kills them all.
 A British patrol which had seen the smoke from the burning plane rides up and the officer in charge asks the sergeant roughly where his men are.
 In silence, the sergeant looks toward their graves, six swords gleaming in the sun.